 If life as an Expat is full of fun, adventure, and crazy money, what could possibly be the downside?

 The most significant sacrifice an Expats’ life makes is time.
-You will never get it back, and it is generally hidden from view.
-The sacrifice gets bigger the longer you are away from your home country, and like the deal with the devil is paid for in the end.
+You will never get it back.
+The sacrifice gets bigger the longer you are away from your home country.
+The deal with the devil to be paid.

 Leaving family is possibly the most complex loss to your day-to-day life unless, having come from a dysfunctional family, you are used to a distant relationship even when together.
 Your parents will carry on with their lives working towards retirement and worrying that you are safe.
 Your siblings will create new friends and may even have children whilst you are away.

 You will miss moments of sickness, joyfulness, and tragedy.
 The first visit, first steps and words of a niece or nephew.
-A sibling getting married or the death of a parent.
+A sibling that was married, or the death of a parent.

 Time takes these moments from an Expats life, never to give them back.